bitovi/academy/src/angular/18-item-total-pipe/item-total-pipe.md

 ```

 ## Provide Pipe Globally
 Unlike services, Pipes are not readily injectable into our components.
-In order to be able to use Pipes in a component, it has to be provided to the application globally.
+In order to be able to use Pipes in a component, it has to be provided in the app module.
-To provide the __Pipe__ just created to the entire application, simply add the Pipe to the provider array in the `app.module.ts` file.
+To provide the __Pipe__ just created in the app module, simply add the Pipe to the provider array in the `app.module.ts` file.
 [Learn More](https://angular.io/guide/providers)

 ✏️ Update __src/app/app.module.ts__